 • those concerned with saving the monarch migration for future generations

-• those who want to raise healthier monarch butterflies
+• those who want to raise healthy monarch butterflies (prevent sickness and death)

 • anyone looking for a more efficient process to raise monarchs